-Bitcoin was the most important change to happen to money in generations.
+Bitcoin (BTC) was the most important change to happen to money in generations.
 By decentralizing control of money out of the hands of the warmongering state and the banks, you get an amazing form of money with low fees that is accepted worldwide by countless businesses.
 Since Bitcoin’s launch in 2009, hundreds of competitors have popped up.
-At Shire Crypto Vending, we can’t really say if any one of Bitcoin’s competition is better than the others, but DASH and Bitcoin Cash (BCH) have been highly used at Keene retailers all three – BTC, DASH, BCH – for sale at our Cryptocurrency Vending Machine (CVM) locations at the Bitcoin Embassy NH in Keene and Murphy’s Taproom in Manchester.
+We can’t really say if any one of Bitcoin’s competitors is better than the others, but DASH and Bitcoin Cash (BCH) have been highly used at Keene retailers all three – BTC, DASH, BCH – for sale at our Cryptocurrency Vending Machine (CVM) locations at the Bitcoin Embassy NH in Keene and Murphy’s Taproom in Manchester.
 In 2020 we added top privacy coin Monero (XMR) to these two locations as well.

-Bitcoin and other cryptocurrencies like DASH and Ether are widespread in the Shire.
+Bitcoin and other cryptocurrencies are widespread in the Shire.
 Shire Society members appreciate money that doesn’t require asking anyone’s permission to use it.
-Cryptocurrency easy to use and works well.
+Cryptocurrency is easy to use and works well.
 You can see an interactive map of some local businesses that accept crypto and here’s another map that shows retailers accepting crypto and the last time someone used it at each location.

-After more than a year of operation in Keene, we launched a second BVM in Manchester in January 2016 at Murphy’s Taproom on Elm St., which is basically Manchester’s main street.
-The Manchester “General Bytes” brand BVM continues our mission of providing the most affordable, private bitcoin possible to the community.
+After more than a year of operation in Keene, we launched a second CVM in Manchester in January 2016 at Murphy’s Taproom on Elm St., which is basically Manchester’s main street.

 It’s important to note that the church’s Crypto Vending Machines are not ATMs, though many confuse the two terms.
 The machines sell a digital product, cryptocurrency, for cash, like any other vending machine.
-The CVMs are one-way.
-They just vend, they don’t buy crypto or dispense cash.
-The machines are stocked with crypto and sell from that stock.
+The machines are stocked with crypto and sell from that inventory.
 The CVM is not making purchases for the customer on an exchange.
 Machines that do that have ridiculous identification requirements.
-Your crypto is your business and as a customer of the church, your privacy is respected.
-(While our machine does not require identification, there is security monitoring the premises.)
+Your crypto is your business and as a donator to the church, your privacy is respected.
+While our machine does not require identification, there is security monitoring the premises.

 Locations & Hours